lairdstewart/lairdstewart.github.io/beware-pithy-rules.md

 frequently.
 See [It's probably time to stop recommending Clean Code](https://qntm.org/clean) for an example of how this can go too far.

-### "Don't repeat yourself"
+> "Don't repeat yourself"

 In my first internship, I inherited a hundred-line R script with code literally copy and pasted half a dozen times with different hard-coded parameters.
-DRY is a powerful concept when you first learn it and I've met a number of data scientists who could have learned it sooner.
+DRY is a powerful concept when you first learn it, and I've met a number of data scientists who could have learned it sooner.
 However, entry level software engineers understand copy and pasting code is a red flag.
 However, it can cause more harm than good in the form of premature optimization and over-abstraction.

-### "Comments are a failure to express yourself through code"
+> "Comments are a failure to express yourself through code"

 Early on at my first job, I came across this saying in *Clean Code*.
-It seemed reasonable and my team already used comments sparingly so I accepted it at face value.
+It seemed reasonable, and my team already used comments sparingly, so I accepted it at face value.
 Over my first year, I wrote nearly no comments.
 I went so far as to leave PR comments to explain confusing bits because I internalized that putting it in the code was a failure.
 I've since grown a much more favorable outlook on